Victorian Railways bogie guard's vans: C vans

 However, the renumbering had allowed for van C43 to be numbered as such.
 This van was similar to others in the class but it has a very different history.
 More information can be found here.

+In 1942 van 16C was permanently allocated to the wartime military ambulance train, at one end of a string of eleven BPL cars that were topped at the other end by dining car Campaspe and Sleeping Car No.5.

 By the mid-1950s the vehicles were worn out and in need of replacement, after up to 70 years of hard service.
 Instead of creating a whole new class, under frames and bodies were repaired or replaced as required, retaining the same numbers.
 When this happened the vestibule connections on applicable vans were eliminated and boarded over.

 Some of these vans also possessed a 'ducket', which was a small box with windows on the side of the van, to allow the guard to look down the side of the train.
 'Duckets' were not always applied to both sides or both ends of the train - their application seems rather random.

 Due to a lack of inter-carriage diaphragms and the ancient construction giving draughty conditions for staff, the vans were banned from service as of midnight 7 June 1982.

 Preserved units

-Six of the C vans have been preserved, though none are currently operational.
+In 2013, six C vans were recorded as being preserved, though none were operational.